-Tampa Bay is one of the most dangerous areas for pedestrians.
+St. Petersburg Bay is one of the most dangerous areas for pedestrians, increasing your chance of needing one of our pedestrian accident lawyers.
 According to the latest traffic crash report, 7,796 pedestrians in Florida suffered injuries and 667 died in traffic collisions in 2016.
 Hillsborough County recorded some of the highest numbers of pedestrian collisions in 2016, with 571 injuries and 50 fatalities.
-In such a dangerous city for walkers, runners, and hikers, you need Tampa pedestrian accident lawyers to protect your rights after an accident.
+In such a dangerous city for walkers, runners, and hikers, you need a St. Petersburg Pedestrian Accident Lawyer to protect your rights after an accident.

-David Bulluck, the founder of Bulluck Law Group, recognizes the vehicle-focused design of the Tampa Metropolitan Area’s streets and crosswalks.
+David Bulluck, the founder of Bulluck Law Group, recognizes the vehicle-focused design of the St. Petersburg Metropolitan Area’s streets and crosswalks.
 Poor pedestrian walkways and badly designed intersections contribute to the number of collisions each year.
 He and his team of experienced attorneys want you to know you’re not alone.
-We’ve spent the last decade advocating for pedestrian rights in Tampa.
+We’ve spent the last decade advocating for pedestrian rights in St. Petersburg.
 We can help you explore your options for financial compensation.
-Call (813) 988-7800 to start with a free consultation for your Tampa pedestrian accident lawyers.
+Call (813) 988-7800 to start with a free consultation with one of our St. Petersburg Pedestrian Accident Lawyers.

-What to Do as an Injured Pedestrian in Tampa
+What to Do as an Injured Pedestrian in St. Petersburg

 If you can, start gathering evidence right at the scene of the accident.
 Ask a trusted friend or family member to stay behind and do so for you if you have to immediately go to the hospital.
 The more information you collect about the accident, the stronger your case will be against the driver.
 Get the names of the driver and any eyewitnesses.
 Take down the driver’s license number and insurance information.
 Take photos of the scene of the crash, if possible.
 Record the details of the environment, such as if there was a crosswalk or pedestrian walkway.
 Always call 911, and get an official record of your accident.